 It’s a pretty safe bet that the future of travel will focus on domestic rather than international travel.
 Travelers will feel safer sticking closer to home.
 In many cases, this will also be a cheaper option than traveling abroad.

-I’m positive that there will be plenty of hard-core travelers that will jump on international travel as soon as they are able.
+I’m positive that there will be plenty of hard-core travellers who will jump on international travel as soon as possible.
 However, I think this will be done more cautiously.
 If you’ve experienced getting sick abroad or have been forced to evacuate, you’re going to look closely at your options.

 The tourism conundrum